 Using, copying, redistributing or republishing any part of this document without prior written permission from UBS Asset Management is prohibited.
 Any statements made regarding investment performance objectives, risk and/or return targets shall not constitute a representation or warranty that such objectives or expectations will be achieved or risks are fully disclosed.
 The information and opinions contained in this document is based upon information obtained from sources believed to be reliable and in good faith but no responsibility is accepted for any misrepresentation, errors or omissions.
 All such information and opinions are subject to change without notice.
 A number of comments in this document are based on current expectations and are considered "forward-looking statements".
-Actual future results may prove to be different from expectations and any unforeseen risk or event may arise in the future.
-The opinions expressed are a reflection of UBS Asset Management's judgment at the time this document is compiled and any obligation to update or alter forward-looking statements as a result of new information, future events, or otherwise is disclaimed.
+Actual future results may prove to be different from expressed are a reflection of UBS Asset Management's judgment at the time this document is compiled and any obligation to update or alter forward-looking statements as a result of new information, future events, or otherwise is disclaimed.

 You are advised to exercise caution in relation to this document.
 The information in this document does not constitute advice and does not take into consideration your investment objectives, legal, financial or tax situation or particular needs in any other respect.
 Investors should be aware that past performance of investment is not necessarily indicative of future performance.
 Potential for profit is accompanied by possibility of loss.
-If you are in any doubt about any of the contents of this document, you should obtain independent professional advice
+If you are in any doubt about any of the contents of this document, you should obtain independent professional advice.